Have you ever noticed that people are often trying out different foods for the benefit of enhancing certain body parts.

 Oysters are one of the best sources of zinc.

 As just one oyster provides nearly all of your recommended daily value.

 So how does this mineral preserve your eyesight?

 Zinc helps the body manufacture melanin.

 A pigment that helps protect eyes from the harmful effects of ultraviolet light.

 And there’s evidence that it helps slow the progress of macular degeneration if you’ve already been diagnosed with it.

-Other sources of zinc: Crab, pork, beef, chicken, lobster
+Other good sources of zinc are crab, pork, beef, chicken, lobster

 For a quick appetizer, bake oysters in their shells and top with salsa verde.

 Yes, egg yolks get a bad rap for their cholesterol content.